mdn/dex/README.md

 ## Supported Platforms

-`yari` runs on Linux in CI, and when building for Production.
+`dex` runs on Linux in CI, and when building for Production.

 We also support Windows and MacOS, however we don't aim to proactively catch issues with CI on those platforms.
 If bugs arise, we welcome issues being filed,